 Journal ArticlesReferences and abstracts from MEDLINE/PubMed (National Library of Medicine)

-- Diphtheria and the Vaccine (Shot) to Prevent It: Information for Parents (American Academy of Family Physicians, American Academy of Pediatrics, Centers for Disease Control and Prevention) - PDF Available in Spanish
+- Diphtheria and the Vaccine (Shot) to Prevent It: Information for Parents (American Academy of Family Physicians, American Academy of Pediatrics, Centers for Disease Control and Prevention) - PDF Also in Spanish